csae8092/posts/django-generic-apps/part-4-vocabs-app.md

 # Implement vocabs-app
 In this post we will implement the vocabs-app to our play-project set up [so far](../part-3-a-custom-app) and import some predefined controlled vocabularies from an .xlsx document.

-# Copy and integrate vocabs-app
+# Copy and Integrate vocabs-app

 To get started we have to

-1. download the zipped vocabs-app from [here]((https://github.com/csae8092/posts/raw/master/django-generic-apps/downloads/vocabs.zip))
+1. download the zipped vocabs-app from [here](https://github.com/csae8092/posts/raw/master/django-generic-apps/downloads/vocabs.zip)
 2. Unzip it and move it into rlunch's root directory.
 3. Register 'vocabs' in 'INSTALLED_APPS' in rlunch/settings.py file.
 4. Include 'vocabs' urls.py file in rlunch's urls.py file `url(r'^vocabs/', include('vocabs.urls', namespace='vocabs')),`